Gibbons-Lab/isb_course_2023/docs/micom/talk.md

 ---

-## Comparative metabolomics
+## Comparative fluxomics

-Metabolomic exchanges are highly dependent on environmental context
+Metabolite exchanges are highly dependent on environmental context and can provide insights into the realized niche of organisms and communitites

 <img src="assets/cdiff-heatmap@250x.png" width="80%">